 - Blend quinoa, frozen banana, frozen mango, frozen pineapple, and almond milk into a smooth, lump-free smoothie using a blender or food processor.

-- Pour the smoothie into a serving bowl and top it with fresh mango, pineapple, granola, and coconut flakes.
+- Pour the smoothie into a serving bowl and top it with fresh mango, pineapple, granola, coconut flakes, and create a delicious dessert for your baby.

 - Serve it to your baby and let them self-feed.